Mobius5150/ts-api-decorators/examples/express/simple/README.md

             type: string
 ```

+With the above definition, you can then consider another tool such as [`openapi-generator`](https://github.com/openapitools/openapi-generator) to generate a client SDK in the language of your choice that can call the API.

 ## About the Sample
 There are a few key parts of this sample that are needed for the project to work.